 - 1. In accordance with a permit to control and hold the means of control in insurers and management companies, the Company undertook, at all times, to supplement the equity of the insurance companies that are included among the financial institutions it controls, including ICIC, to the amount prescribed in the Supervision of Financial Services (Insurance) (Minimum Equity Required of Insurers) Regulation, 1998, or any other regulation or law that may replace them, and also to supplement at all times the equity of the provident fund and pension fund management companies it controls, to the amount prescribed in the Income Tax (Rules for the Approval and Management of Provident Funds) Regulations, 1965, or any other regulation or law that may replace them.
 This undertaking is irrevocable and will remain in force as long as the Company controls the financial institutions, directly. - 2.
 On March 15, 2017, Harel Finance, a wholly owned subsidiary of the Company, repaid a capital note in the amount of NIS 3 million.
 This repayment was made from Harel Finance's independent sources. - 3.
 On March 30, 2017, 2017, and on June 29, 2017, Yedidim Agency, a wholly owned subsidiary of the Company, repaid a capital note in the amount of NIS 1 million and NIS 9.4 million, respectively.
 This repayment was made from Yedidim Agency's independent sources. - 4.
 On the distribution of a dividend by Harel Insurance, see Note 8 to the consolidated financial statements. - 5.
-On the distribution of a dividend by EMI, see Note 8 in the consolidated financial statements.
+On the distribution of a dividend by EMI, see Note 8 in the consolidated financial statements. - 6.
+On the distribution of a dividend by ICIC, see Note 9 to the consolidated financial statements.

-Notes to the condensed consolidated interim financial statements relating to the Company itself
+Notes to the separate condensed consolidated interim financial statements